microsoft/PowerToys/README.md

 **General**

 - Settings and OOBE windows updated with Fluent UX!
 We hope you enjoy the new modern feel of the application menus as we align our product with upcoming Windows 11 interfaces.
-Special thanks to @niels9001 for driving the development of this UI, along with many thanks to the various community members who offered constant feedback and adjustments to make this a truely spectacular update!
+Special thanks to @niels9001 for driving the development of this UI, along with many thanks to the various community members who offered constant feedback and adjustments to make this a truly spectacular update!
 - Added button to settings which displays version history.
 Thanks @niels9001!
 - Signed PowerToysSetupCustomActions.dll.
 - Improved Update available & Update ready message severity visual.
 Thanks @niels9001!